tdien105/axon/README.md

   - PDB: make sure there will be at least one pod running
   - Update strategy: Rolling update.
 So k8s will deploy one by one, so in case there's problem with the code, it wont break the service.
   - PodAntiAffinity: Make sure two pods will not be placed at the same node.

+# Limitations:
+- In some cases, the lib (spaCy) couldnt extract the names.